Risk Management

 Building status reporting system for bases (BCPortal)

-The Sapporo Group recognizes that if an employee posts an inappropriate comment on the Internet, such as on an SNS, or if information disclosed by a corporation or its handling of customers is improper, the resulting bad reputation can spread widely through the Internet community and ultimately lead to a serious loss of trust of our stakeholders.
-Therefore, the Group educates its employees on personal use of SNS and has also built a structure that can take proper countermeasures, for example through monitoring information on the web.
+The Sapporo Group recognizes that if an employee posts an inappropriate comment on SNS or other online platforms, or if a company discloses information or responds inappropriately to a customer, its bad reputation can rapidly expand online, resulting in a serious loss of trust from our stakeholders.
+Therefore, the Group educates its employees on personal use of SNS and has built a structure to monitor information on the web and take other appropriate actions.

 We are trying to ensure that our employees adhere to the following rules when using an SNS: